 Cayce is a somewhat small city located in the state of South Carolina.
 With a population of 14,009 people and five constituent neighborhoods, Cayce is the 34th largest community in South Carolina.

-Cayce is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cayce is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cayce who work in office and administrative support (14.15%), sales jobs (9.88%), and healthcare (9.60%).
+Unlike some cities, Cayce isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cayce are a mix of both white- and blue-collar jobs.
+Overall, Cayce is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Cayce who work in office and administrative support (17.46%), management occupations (10.68%), and teaching (9.91%).

-The percentage of people in Cayce who are college-educated is somewhat higher than the average US community of 21.84%: 26.73% of adults in Cayce have at least a bachelor's degree.
+The citizens of Cayce are very well educated compared to the average community in the nation: 34.25% of adults in Cayce have a bachelor's degree or even advanced degree.

 The most common language spoken in Cayce is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Thai.